 Roll Bar: Any aluminium boat must have a well structured steel chrome moly or aluminium roll bar.
-The minimum specifications for the chrome moly roll bar are : $3.81 \text{ cm} (1 \frac{1}{2})$ in diameter with a wall thickness of 3.00 mm (0.065), for the aluminium roll bar are : $3.16 \text{ cm} (1 \frac{5}{8})$ in diameter with a wall thickness of 3.00 mm (0.12).
-It is also recommended that the main "A" frame(s) be made of one piece and the structure of the roll bar be done with a set of triangles with front and back supports.
-It is also recommended that the elements of the roll bar be secured to the chines or any of the structural elements of the hull.
+The minimum one pocifications for the chrome moly roll bar are: 3.81 cm (1 1⁄2") in diameter with a wall thickness of 1.65 mm (0.65%), for the aluminium roll bar are: 3.16 cm (1 5/8") in diameter with a wall thickness of 3.00 mm (0.12").
+It is also recommended that the aluminium roll bar are (3.16 cm (1 5/8") in diameter with a wall thickness of 3.00 mm (0.12").
+It is also recommended that the main "A" frame(s) be made of one piece and the structure of the roll bar be edone with a set of thrangles with front and back supports.
+It is also recommended that the elements of the roll bar be secure to the chines or any of the structural elements of the hull.
 If possible the seats and seatbelts should be attached to the roll bar cage structure.
 All boats must have a roll bar or a roll cage or a reinforced cockpit.
-The roll bar must be at least 100 mm (4) away from any side of the helmet of the racing crew when seated foam material can be used to cover this space, as stipulated in Rule 509.05.
+The roll bar must be at least 100 mm (4") away from any side of the helmet of the racing crew when seated foam material can be used to cover this space, as stipulated in Rule 509.05.